keerthivasan-devflow/javascript/tap-academy/functions.md

 - Can cause side effects.

 1. Why are pure functions important in React?
     React can easily determine whether it needs to re-render the component by comparing the previous and next props (via a shallow comparison).
 Pure functions are important in React because they help with predictability and optimizing re-renders.

+2. What is factory function?
+    Factory functions are functions that return objects.
+They are useful for creating multiple instances of similar objects without the need for constructor functions.